 Overview

 SELFIES (SELF-referencIng Embedded Strings) is a string-based molecular representation designed to be 100% robust.
 This means every SELFIES string—even one generated randomly—corresponds to a syntactically and semantically valid molecule.
-SELFIES was developed to overcome a major limitation of SMILES, where a large fraction of generated strings in machine learning tasks do not represent valid chemical structures.
+SELFIES was developed to overcome a major limitation of SMILES, where a large fraction of strings generated in machine learning tasks do not represent valid chemical structures.

 Key Characteristics